Despite chaos in Venezuela, opposition still lacks military support

 But some analysts think the reason Maduro has remained in power goes beyond the military.

-Eva Golinger, an American attorney and close friend of the late Venezuelan leader Hugo Chávez — Maduro’s mentor and predecessor — said that although most people are not happy with the situation in Venezuela and want a change in leadership, there are still many Chavistas who support the country's socialist ideology.
+Eva Golinger, an American attorney and close friend of Hugo Chávez — Maduro’s mentor and predecessor as Venezuela's leader — said that although most people are not happy with the situation in Venezuela and want a change in leadership, there are still many Chavistas who support the country's socialist ideology.

-“Many don’t support Juan Guaidó because he was propped up by the U.S.,” said Golinger.
+“Many don’t support Juan Guaidó because he was propped up by the U.S.,” Golinger said.

-In the case of Defense Minister Padrino López, for example, Golinger said he is not a Maduro loyalist but a Chávez loyalist.
+In the case of Padrino López, the defense minister, for example, Golinger said he is not a Maduro loyalist but a Chávez loyalist.

 She suggested there could be an internal negotiation where someone like socialist party leader Diosdado Cabello may take power with a coalition of generals.